freerange/pair-programming-presentation/presentation.md

 ^
 - *-> JEM
-- We wanted to re-emphasise that these are just our opinions
+- We wanted to re-iterate that these are just our opinions.
-- Pairing is definitely hard, but we think it pays off in the long run.
+- Pairing is definitely hard, or at least doing it well is hard, but we're convinced it pays off in the long run.
-- We think the most important thing is to come up with an approach as a team and to make that approach very explicit.
+- The more you pair and the more your colleagues pair, the easier it will get.
-- It's the job of the _team_, not just that of an individual developer, to deliver high quality software that solves the business problem.
+- We'd recommend that you come up with an approach as a team, make that approach very explicit, stick to that approach for a while but keep evaluating how it's working.

 ---